 Likewise, you can also pass thrush to your little one if you have it.
 So, if either of you is diagnosed with thrush, your doctor might recommend an antifungal cream to apply.
 This could keep you and baby from passing the infection back and forth.
 Realistically, your doctor will probably treat you both if one of you shows signs of thrush.

 When you aren’t actively breastfeeding, try to keep your breasts dry — candida thrives in warm, moist places.
+If your baby is still not feeding, make sure to consult with their pediatrician immediately as it may lead to dehydration.

 How do you get rid of thrush in babies?